catlinman/foobar2000/README.md

 If at any point you make changes to the interface and wish to reset: There's an included layout file in the root directory called *Nekorox.fcl* which you can load to reset everything to the way it was intended.

+Once you have completed the steps below.
+Make sure to install the fonts included in the *fonts* directory.

 ### Standard ###